mmphego/mmphego.github.io/_posts/2026-02-28-How-I-Built-20+-Custom-AI-Coding-Skills-to-Automate-My-Entire-Engineering-Workflow.md

 ## TL;DR

 I built a library of 20+ custom [Claude Code](https://docs.anthropic.com/en/docs/claude-code) skills to automate the engineering workflows that were eating my days — PR lifecycle, production audits, trace analysis, CI debugging, deployment verification, and more.

-This post walks through three of them: one that solved an everyday nightmare, one that pushed the ceiling of what's possible, and one that taught me when *not* to use AI.
+This post walks through three of them:
+* One that solved an everyday nightmare,
+* One that pushed the ceiling of what's possible,
+* One that taught me when *not* to use AI.
 Plus the patterns that emerged after building all of them.

 If you're spending more time on engineering ceremony than engineering — this is for you.